Taiwan: Pariah and Poster Child | National Review

 Persisting, the show got a hold of him again.
 Ms. Tong said, “I just want to see if you can comment a bit on how Taiwan has done so far in terms of containing the virus.”
 Dr. Aylward replied, “Well, we’ve already talked about China, and, you know, when you look across all the different areas of China, they’ve actually all done quite a good job.”
 With that, he bade farewell.

+Like the U.S. government, the Australian government is supporting Taiwan’s return to the WHO.
+An Aussie spokesman put it delicately: “The challenge of COVID-19 demands a determined, global response.
+The WHO must therefore maintain a close working relationship with all health authorities.
+We support Taiwan’s participation as an observer or guest, consistent with our one-China policy.”

+Australia and China have close business ties, and any slight to China makes Aussie businessmen very nervous.
+Anyone can understand this.
+A major Aussie businessman, Kerry Stokes, said, “If we’re going to go into the biggest debt we’ve had in our life and then simultaneously poke our biggest provider of income in the eye, it’s not necessarily the smartest thing you can do.”

-In Washington, Congress passed the TAIPEI Act — unanimously, in both House and Senate — and the president signed it.
-“TAIPEI,” an acronym you had to work at, stands for “Taiwan Allies International Protection and Enhancement Initiative.”
-Name aside, the bill basically requires that the U.S. government support Taiwan in its effort to integrate itself into the world.
+In Washington, Congress passed the TAIPEI Act, and the president signed it.
+“TAIPEI” is one of those strained-for acronyms, standing for “Taiwan Allies International Protection and Enhancement Initiative.”
+The bill passed both the House and the Senate unanimously.
+In brief, it requires that the U.S. government support Taiwan in its effort to integrate itself into the world.

-A co-author, Senator Chris Coons (D., Del.), said, “The TAIPEI Act sends a clear message that the United States stands with Taiwan’s free-market democracy.”
+A co-author of the bill, Senator Chris Coons (D., Del.), said, “The TAIPEI Act sends a clear message that the United States stands with Taiwan’s free-market democracy.”

 Beijing, evidently, got the message.
 A foreign-ministry spokesman said, “We urge the United States to correct its mistakes, not implement the law,” etc. Otherwise, the U.S. “will inevitably encounter a resolute strike back by China.”

-Note: Editor’s Note: This is an expanded version of a piece we have published in the current issue of National Review.